0

 Now that all cleaning treatments have been washed off and the wood has dried, you may notice a residue across the surface similar to in the image on the right.
 This textured surface is raised wood grain.
 Untreated wood is absorbent.
 When we treated the wood with water-based cleaner, the outer layer of wood fibres swelled slightly in response to the increased moisture levels.

 Once the oxalic acid treatment has been fully removed and the wood surface has dried, it’s time to denib using sandpaper or a foam-backed denibbing pad.
-A sandpaper grade of 60-100 grit will give the smoothest most consistent results.
+If using sandpaper alone, use a grade of around 220 grit for best results.

 Make sure to mask up and wear protective goggles – as we’re going to be sanding very finely, there is a chance that small wood particles may circulate the area.